book cover

 Four white fluffy marshmallows with sprinkles stacked on top of each other.

-Why Bother Making Homemade Marshmallows?
+Why Make Homemade Marshmallows?

 Marshmallow recipe with sprinkles on a marble table.